Szabold1/workopia_php/README.md

 - **Controllers**: contains classes with methods invoked via routing.
 - **Views**: handles rendering content for the user.
-- (Optional) **Models**: not included in this project but can be added to manage database interactions.
+- **Models** (optional): not included in this project but can be added to manage database interactions.

 ### **Framework Folder**